 Students interact with a variety of marine invertebrates through guided beach walks with a staff biologist.
 Topics covered include tides, zonation, habitats, adaptation, reproduction, and proper beach etiquette.
 Must take place during low-tide event.
 Great for end of school year field trips.
 If transportation to a beach is not possible, digital options are also available.

 - Maximum 150 students per day

 Harbor WildWatch’s vision is to be a catalyst for environmental education in our community.
-One way we can accomplish this vision is by training the future environmental educators of the world through our internship program.
+One way we can accomplish this vision is by training the future environmental educators of the world through our paid internship program.

-This part-time, unpaid internship provides current or recently graduated students with experience they will need to enter the environmental education workforce.
+This part-time, internship provides current or recently graduated students with experience they will need to enter the environmental education workforce.
 Our interns have the opportunity to choose from a wide variety of work experience programs, including: